MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/transportation/usmca-certification-of-origin.md

 ### Invoice number

-IDs of sales invoice(s) related to shipments are printed on the document irrespective of the blanket period.
-Invoice numbers are printed irrespective of the Single Shipment selection.
-Only IDs of sales invoices are printed.
+The IDs of sales invoices related to shipments are printed on the document irrespective of the blanket period.
+Invoice numbers are printed irrespective of the **Is single shipment** selection.
+Only IDs of sales invoices are printed. <!-- FKM: What do you mean with the last sentence? -->

 ### Item details

-Sections 6.1 to 9 in the printed document include specific item details.
-These are SKU Number, Description, Harmonized System (HS) Tariff Classification, Origin Criterion, Country of Origin.
+The document provides several sections that list specific item details, which are:

-- **SKU Number**: Prints the item number of the released product.
+- **SKU number**: Prints the item number of the released product.

 - **Description**: Prints either the description or name for the released product.
 If a description in the user's language exists, then this is printed.
-If no such exists, then the name in the user's language is printed.
-If no such exists, then the item name is printed.
+If no such description exists, then the name in the user's language is printed.
+If that name doesn't exist, then the item name is printed.

 - **Harmonized System (HS) Tariff Classification**: Prints the Harmonized Tariff Schedule associated to the product.
-The schedules are setup under Transportation Management&gt;Setup&gt;Transportation standard&gt;Harmonized Tariff Schedules.
+You can set up these schedules by going to **Transportation Management \> Setup \> Transportation standard \> Harmonized Tariff Schedules**.

-- **Origin Criterion:** Data in this section must be filled in manually in the first release of the report.
+- **Origin criterion:** You must manually enter data in this section the first time you release the document.

-- **Country of origin:** Prints the country of origin is applied using the Product Information Management &gt; Setup&gt;Product Compliance&gt;Country of Origin.
+- **Country of origin:** Prints the country of origin, which you apply by going to **Product information management \> Setup \> Product compliance \> Country of origin** (see also [Country of origin](../pim/country-of-origin.md)).
 The ISO code for the country of origin is printed based on the country of destination in the shipment delivery address and the item.
-If no country of origin data has been setup here, then fall back to released product&gt;foreign trade&gt;origin.
-If no country of origin data has been setup here, then the country of origin will have to be filled in manually.
+If no country of origin data has been set up, then this value falls back to the setting found at **Released product \> Foreign trade \> Origin**.
+If still no country of origin data is found, then you must manually enter the country of origin after generating the document.

 ### Certifier signature and date

-Data in this section must be filled in manually.
+You must enter this manually after generating the document.

 ### Consists of number of pages

-Number of pages must be filled in manually by the user signing the certification.
+The user signing the certification must manually enter the number of pages after generating the document.

 ### Number of pages

-Current page and number of pages printed in the bottom of the document.
+Current page and number of pages printed in the bottom of the document. <!-- FKM: Is the "number of pages" mentioned here the same as in the previous section?  -->